FallenGameR/Books/rust_atomic/notes.md

 // Comparing to static that means that we can create the allocation in runtime let x: &'static [i32; 3] = Box::leak(Box::new([1,2,3]));
 ```

+- `Copy` means that when you move them, the original still exists.
+Similar to integers and boolean.